Medicare & MedicaidFind information on insurance coverage and financial assistance for genetic services, risk management

-All but three state Medicaid programs cover BRCA genetic testing for qualifying individuals, including those with a known mutation in the family, or specific personal and/or family history of cancer.
+All but two state Medicaid programs cover BRCA genetic counseling and testing for qualifying individuals, including those with a known mutation in the family, or specific personal and/or family history of cancer.
 There is variability in coverage policies and eligibility; some states provide coverage only for those diagnosed with cancer and others only cover testing for women.
 Alabama currently does not cover genetic testing for hereditary cancer risk.
 Rhode Island's Medicaid program covers BRCA testing for people in its managed care programs, leaving about 10% without access to these services.

 The majority of states cover testing for a Lynch syndrome mutation (MLH1, MSH2, MSH6, PMS2, or EPCAM) for qualifying individuals, including people with a known genetic mutation in the family, or specific personal and/or family history of cancer.
 As of 2020, the following Medicaid programs did not cover genetic counseling or testing for Lynch syndrome: Alabama, Delaware, North Carolina, Nevada, Rhode Island and South Carolina.
 There is limited or questionable coverage in New Hampshire, South Dakota, Tennessee and Utah.

 Multigene panel testing—a type of genetic test that looks for inherited mutations in more than one gene at the same time—or testing for specific inherited mutations in genes beyond BRCA1, BRCA2 and the Lynch syndrome genes (MLH1, MSH2, MSH6, PMS2, or EPCAM) is not covered by most Medicaid programs.

 Testing eligibility criteria differ by state.
 A qualified genetics expert can help determine whether you meet Medicaid guidelines for genetic testing coverage in your state.